 3. Eat halo-halo by the beach like you own the island

-It may just be the stunning views adding up to the flavors in the cup – I don’t know, but the halo-halo in Seven Commando tastes sublime with you sitting below a coconut tree, with feet buried in the sand and eyes gazed upon the long blue stretch of water.
+It may just be the stunning views adding up to the flavours in the cup – I don’t know, but the halo-halo in Seven Commando tastes sublime with you sitting below a coconut tree, with feet buried in the sand and eyes gazed upon the long blue stretch of water.

 For those who are uninitiated: halo-halo is a sweet dessert from the Philippines comprised of mixed fruits and beans buried in shaved ice, with a generous amount of milk poured on top.
 It is finished with purple yam, leche flan / creme caramel and ice cream.
 Sounds inviting, don’t you think?